intel/intel-extension-for-pytorch/examples/gpu/inference/python/llm/README.md

 | Distributed (autotp) |  ✅ | ❎ |

-Note: During usage, you may need to log in to your Hugging Face account to access model files.
+Note: During the execution, you may need to log in your Hugging Face account to access model files.
 Refer to [HuggingFace Login](https://huggingface.co/docs/huggingface_hub/quick-start#login)

 ### Run with Bash Script

-For all inference cases, can run LLM with the one-click bash script `run_benchmark.sh`:
+Run all inference cases with the one-click bash script `run_benchmark.sh`:
 ```
 bash run_benchmark.sh
 ```